subsetpark/pantagruel/priv/reference.md

 The semantics of Pantagruel are largely implicit: designed to be understood by a human reader rather than a computer.
 Therefore expressions don't *evaluate* to anything.
 This lends a great deal of flexibility when writing Pantagruel.
-For instance, simple function application syntax can be understood to refer to things like indexing into a list, or its reverse operation of providing the index of a list element, according to context.
+For instance, simple function application syntax can be understood to refer to things like indexing into a sequence, or its reverse operation of providing the index of a sequence element, according to context.

 At the same time, Pantagruel is parseable by computer, and there are other ways that evaluation of a specification text can assist in modelling.
 One